-From the volume of books being shipped out daily from Tharpa distribution centers around the world, it is clear that holding a printed Dharma book in our hands remains a deeply cherished experience when reading and studying the illuminating works of Venerable Geshe Kelsang Gyatso Rinpoche.
-However, as daily routines get busier and we increasingly experience life-on-the-go, digital editions of our Dharma books enable us to take advantage of more opportunities in our busy routines to familiarize our minds with the meaning of Buddha’s teachings.
-Our daily commute to work, waiting for the kids to come out of school, traveling abroad or relaxing in the evening, are all times when people commonly turn to their mobile devices.
+From the volume of books being shipped out daily from Tharpa distribution centres around the world, it is clear that holding a printed Dharma book in our hands remains a deeply cherished experience when reading and studying the illuminating works of Venerable Geshe Kelsang Gyatso Rinpoche.
+However, as daily routines get busier and we increasingly experience life-on-the-go, digital editions of our Dharma books enable us to take advantage of more opportunities in our busy routines to familiarise our minds with the meaning of Buddha’s teachings.
+Our daily commute to work, waiting for the kids to come out of school, travelling abroad or relaxing in the evening, are all times when people commonly turn to their mobile devices.
 How much more meaningful if the device we turn to becomes a window that reveals Buddha’s wisdom to us through our Dharma ebooks.

 - Easy to carry wherever you go